Tag Archives: NWA Marriage & Family Therapy

 Thank you.

-Relationship gaslighting can manifest in many ways.
-Signs to notice are when you begin to question your own judgement, values or perceptions and your own sense of reality.
-Oftentimes, fault will be assigned to you at a time when you attempt to question explanations or when you feel most vulnerable or powerless from the confusion fallout and insecurity that gaslighting eventually causes.
+There are signs to notice when you are being gaslighted.
+Fault will be assigned to you when you attempt to question explanations or when you feel most vulnerable or powerless from the confusion fallout and insecurity that gaslighting eventually causes.

-Questioning to attempt to clarify may bring on statements that you are too sensitive, jealous or overall unworthy in various ways.
-You then begin to feel isolated and confused and begin doubting yourself.
-Developing with time a sinking feeling at the pit of your gut.
-This feeling is a good red flag to honor.
+Questioning to attempt to clarify may bring on statements that you are too sensitive, jealous, or overall unworthy in various ways.
+This can cause you to feel isolated and confused, and begin doubting yourself.

-People are now using “gaslighting” very often and sometimes inappropriately.
+Gaslighting can have a significant impact on one’s emotional and mental health.
 Enduring continued gaslighting is unhealthy and will emotionally unbalance you.
-The question now becomes what are real and genuine relationship difficulties and what is manipulative relationship gaslighting?
+It is important to distinguish between real and genuine relationship difficulties and manipulative relationship gaslighting.

 As a Marriage and Family Therapists, I have seen both and have helped individuals and couples explore the different angles and nuances so they can see clearly for themselves.